 How can you keep your brand’s reputation and increase budget effectiveness?
-Here is some quick thoughts:
+Here are some quick thoughts:

 - Once a user makes a purchase, stop showing banners — at least of the same product.

-- Implement deep ad personalisation e.g. taking purchase history into account.
+- Implement deep ad personalization, e.g., taking purchase history into account.